dathutco/yolov4-facemask/README.md

 I save on local and Firebase (something wrong from Firebase so I push all to both, still tuning)

 This project also have Data Visualization.
+For example:
++ Show score of Confusion Matrix vs Validating Score (Accuracy,F1,...)
++ Num of With mask and No Mask in database,....

 # Requirement